 “So…” she says.
 “Our first Thanksgiving…” I can tell that she’s nervous as she examines the opulence that is the Grey family home.
 I take her hand.

 “Don’t worry.
 The Greys are wonderful people—very genuine.
 Just be yourself.
 Everything will be fine.”
 I squeeze her hand and lead her in to meet the Grey family.
 She and I have also gotten closer since Ray and I have vowed to keep up with each other more closely.
-Since she lives close to Seattle, we have gotten together for lunch or a manicure so that we can get to know one another better.
+Since she lives close to Seattle, we’ve gotten together for lunch or a manicure so that we can get to know one another better.
 She really is a sweet woman and from what I can tell, she really cares a lot for my father.

 “You’ve all met Mandy,” I say, leading her into the great room.
 As always, Gracious Grace welcomes her with a hug and the nervousness fades immediately.